 Por Verónica de la Cruz, redactora de contenidos en Britania for you

-But William soon finds a new “mistress” in Brussels to submit to, albeit in a different way.
-She is Mademoiselle Reuter, manager of the adjoining boarding school to which Monsieur Pelet sent soon for his good work to give extra classes.
+However, William soon finds a new “mistress” in Brussels to submit to, albeit in a different way.
+She is Mademoiselle Reuter, manager of the adjoining female boarding school to which he is sent soon for his good work to give extra classes.
 William immediately surrenders to the charms of this cunning lady, which is no other than his boss.
 So much of the story focuses on the encounters and misunderstandings of both, in a kind of seduction game.

-And this is something that draws attention taking into account the society of the 19th century, where women were still considered a possession of the man.
-First of the father (the head of the family) and once married, then women became the possession of their husbands.
+This is something that draws attention taking into account the society of the 19th century, where women were still considered a possession of the man.
+In the first place, a possession of the father (the head of the family) and once married, women became the possession of their husbands.
 They had neither financial nor personal independence and their place was reserved exclusively for housework and childcare.

-This is why “The Professor” by Charlotte Brontë can be considered a feminist novel in a way, without feminism being even a literary movement at that time.
+This is why “The Professor” by Charlotte Brontë can be considered a feminist novel in a way, without feminism being even a relevant movement at that time.
 It gives us a fair view of the role that women should ideally play in a marriage.
-Where even so, there is room for both roles of domination and submission interspersed, making the relationship more enriching, respectful and exciting for both parties.
+Even so, there is room for both roles of domination and submission interspersed, making the relationship more enriching, respectful and exciting for both parties.

 In addition, “The Professor” by Charlotte Brontë deals with other topics such as religion, where a strong criticism of Catholicism can be perceived.
 It is well known that the writer and her family were fervent Protestants.
 You just have to note that the characters that repels William Crimsworth the most are precisely Catholic.
 Nor should we forget that this novel is imbued with the personal life of Charlotte Brontë, since she studied in Brussels for a while and secretly fell in love with her teacher, a married man much older than her.